-Provincial Health Officer Dr. Bonnie Henry and Minister of Health Adrian Dix have announced that the province is easing visitor restrictions for long term care homes, saying, “Immunizing the people who live and work in our Care Homes gives us an added layer of protection, so we can support safe connections again.”
+Provincial Health Officer Dr. Bonnie Henry and Minister of Health Adrian Dix have announced that the province is easing visitor restrictions again, effective July 19, 2021, for long term care homes.

 Thank you for your assistance and understanding as we ensure all of our residents have an opportunity to visit By working together, we will continue to live The Broadmead Way: with kindness, with gratitude, and with great love.

 Welcome back — we look forward to seeing you!